beddinao/MOS-6502-Emulator/README.md

 ## about
 This is a simple 6502 CPU emulator that fully supports all instructions, addressing modes, and cycle accuracy.<br>
 The 6502 is a classic 8-bit microprocessor used in early computers, game consoles, and devices like the Apple II and NES.<br>
-This emulator is designed to run test programs and demonstrate how the 6502 operates.

 ## features
-This emulator uses a jump-table design written in C,<br>
+This emulator uses a jump-table design,<br>
 where the opcode value (e.g., 0x80) directly indexes a function pointer table.<br>
-Each entry in the table points to a C function that replicates the behavior of the corresponding 6502 instruction.
+Each entry in the table points to a function that replicates the behavior of the corresponding 6502 instruction.

 all the 13 addressing modes are emulated: